sandrohanea/whisper.net/readme.md

 Note: when using the GPU runtime, make sure you have the latest drivers and the dependency for each platform:

-- For Cuda, you need to have the latest NVidia drivers installed.
+- For Cuda, you will need NVidia Drivers with Cuda and Cublas support (minimum version 12.1.0)
-- For Vulkan, you need to have the latest AMD drivers installed, and the Vulkan Runtime
+- For Vulkan, you will need [Vulkan Runtime](https://www.vulkan.org/tools#vulkan-gpu-resources)
-- For OpenVino, you need to have the OpenVino toolkit installed.
+- For OpenVino, you will need [OpenVino Runtime](https://github.com/openvinotoolkit/openvino/releases)

 ## Multiple Runtimes Support